zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide100.md

 ## Provisioning an ADWC Service

-In this section you will be provisioning an ADWC database using the cloud console.

 ### **STEP 1**: Sign in to Oracle Cloud

+Note: In this section you will be provisioning an ADWC database using the cloud console.

 -   Go to [cloud.oracle.com](https://cloud.oracle.com), click **Sign In** to sign in with your Oracle Cloud account.